Includes dogs, cats and birds

 activities involving the faculty and student associates.

-in good standing enrolled in the professional veterinary curriculum
+students in good standing enrolled in the professional veterinary

-residency programs established by that college or training
+pathology residency programs established by that college or

-veterinary pathology graduate programs established by that college
+enrolled in veterinary pathology graduate programs established by

-following officers and committee members shall serve for the entire
+chapter, the following officers and committee members shall serve

-have held a Chapter Associateship for at least one complete year
+shall have held a Chapter Associateship for at least one complete

 chapter shall be exempt from this requirement.

-from the faculty of the college where the student chapter is
+advisors from the faculty of the college where the student chapter

-organized shall be elected by the chapter by a nomination procedure
+is organized shall be elected by the chapter by a nomination

-as specified in the Bylaws.
-Advisors shall be elected to four-year
+procedure as specified in the Bylaws.
+Advisors shall be elected to

-terms.
-All faculty members designated as faculty advisors shall be
+four-year terms.
+All faculty members designated as faculty advisors

-faculty advisor and elected by a majority of the Associateship of
+the faculty advisor and elected by a majority of the Associateship

-the chapter.
-The number of mentors shall not exceed half the number
+of the chapter.
+The number of mentors shall not exceed half the

 CUSTODY OF THE